AdobeDocs/dynamic-media-classic.en/help/using/creating-image-maps.md

 * **`accesskey`**: Triggers an action when the user presses a designated key on the keyboard.

-* **`onfocus`**: Triggers an event when the Image Map receives focus—by the cursor, by tabbing, or by pressing an access key.
+* **`onfocus`**: Triggers an event when the Image Map receives focus via the cursor, tabbing, or pressing an access key.
 For example, you can launch a Web page when the Image Map receives focus and close it when your Image Map loses focus.

-* **`onblur`**: Triggers an event when the Image Map loses focus, either by the cursor or by tabbing.
+* **`onblur`**: Triggers an event when the Image Map loses focus via the cursor or tabbing.

 **To define other actions for Image Maps:**